Skip to main content

 Continuing students should be invited to reapply for your Student Finance, so look out for emails from SFE in March each year.
 However, if you will be resuming your course part way through the academic year, for example following an interruption, and have difficulties making a student funding application contact a Welfare Adviser for advice.
 If you will be retaking a year or part year also read our Student Funding Implications guidance as this explains how funding can be affected.

 EU continuing students who are only eligible for a tuition fee loan should automatically be sent the EUPR1A form so it is important to notify Student Finance England if you change address using the EU notification of change of circumstances form (EUC01).
+The form for 2024/25 isnt available online so please call the SFE EU Team to request this.

 How do I apply for Student Finance?